mayankamencherla/csv-consumer/README.md

 6. Head over to <a href="http://localhost:3000" target="_blank">localhost:3000</a> on your browser to see Success = true

+7. To use this app on heroku, please head over to <a href="https://protected-basin-69617.herokuapp.com" target="_blank">heroku</a>

 ## Environment variables
 Environment variables are picked up from the .env file, which must be created in the app's root directory.